HenrikBengtsson/future/revdep/README.md

   getRootPath.SampleNormalization process.NSANormalization
   process.SNPsNormalization process.SampleNormalization
   sampleNByTotalAndFracB.numeric snpsNByTotalAndFracB.matrix
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’ manual.
+See section 'Registering S3 methods' in the 'Writing R Extensions' manual.

 checking R code for possible problems ...
 NOTE
 NB: .First.lib is obsolete and will not be used in R >= 3.0.0

-.First.lib: no visible global function definition for ‘packageDescription’
+.First.lib: no visible global function definition for 'packageDescription'
-NSAByTotalAndFracB.matrix: no visible global function definition for ‘throw’
+NSAByTotalAndFracB.matrix: no visible global function definition for 'throw'
-NSAByTotalAndFracB.matrix: no visible global function definition for ‘str’
+NSAByTotalAndFracB.matrix: no visible global function definition for 'str'
-NSANormalization: no visible global function definition for ‘throw’ ...
+NSANormalization: no visible global function definition for 'throw' ...
 279 lines ... extractMatrix findUnitsTodo getAsteriskTags getChipType getFile getFullName getFullNames getGenomeInformation getName getNames